RoboDK/RoboDK-API/Python/readme.md

 How to install
 ------------
-RoboDK automatically uses the PYTHONPATH pointing to the /RoboDK/Python/ folder to use the robodk.py and robolink.py modules.
+RoboDK automatically uses the PYTHONPATH environment variable pointing to the /RoboDK/Python/ folder to use the robodk.py and robolink.py modules.

 Alternatively, you can also install the RoboDK package for Python:
 Type: